Labs64/GuideChimp/plugins/vueRouter/README.md

 ## VueRouter

-This plugin allows you to use "vue-router" to display the tour on different routes.
+This plugin allows you to use "vue-router" to display the tour on different [Vue.js](https://vuejs.org) routes.

+### Use Cases

+- Enable guided tours fo your Vue.js applications
+- Navigate to the defined route on the next/prev tour steps
+- Automatically continue tour on the next route / page / view

 ### Installation

 Please refer to the plugins' installation and configuration Wiki [page](https://github.com/Labs64/GuideChimp/wiki/Configure#plugins).

 ### How To Use

 **main.js**

 ```javascript